EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 #### Probability density function
 Whereas a discrete random variable assumes at most a countable set of possible values, it is common to have to consider random variables whose set of possible values is an interval.
-It is sad that the random variable $X$ is a **continuous random variable** if there is a nonnegative function $f(x)$ defined for all real numbers $x$ and having the property that for any set $C$ of real numbers
+It is said that the random variable $X$ is a **continuous random variable** if there is a nonnegative function $f(x)$ defined for all real numbers $x$ and having the property that for any set $C$ of real numbers

 $$P[X \in C] = \int_{C} f(x) dx$$